Tagline: The rocking, shocking, new wave of horror.

 Where to start…

 Okay.
 During a bizarre castle-bound sacrifice in Transylvania, ageing werewolf overlord Striba regenerates by sucking the life out of a young woman’s mouth, transforming her into a sultry, big-breasted hottie as an odd collection of half-naked women, werewolves and medieval knights howl their appreciation.
-Striba then leaves her melted victim to partake in a kinky werewolf threesome for the purposes of expanding their species.
+Striba then leaves her melted victim to partake in a kinky werewolf orgy for the purposes of expanding their species.

 Most Absurd Dialogue